-- 1. Sites located in a watershed with a non-mandated detention zone, or a regional stormwater management facility as dictated by the Watershed Policy Statement (Appendix 2). - 2.
-Redevelopment sites discharging to a City storm sewer where the City has determined the sewer has adequate capacity for the existing peak runoff rate from the site.
+- 1. Sites with a specific discharge requirement per a Watershed Policy Statement. - 2.
+Redevelopment sites discharging to a Village storm sewer where the Village has determined the sewer has adequate capacity for the existing peak runoff rate from the site.
 Detention need only be provided for any increase in impervious area. - 3.
 Direct discharges to waterbodies or watercourses where the Developer demonstrates that the receiving waters possess capacity to convey the post-development discharge safely and with no negative downstream impacts due to increased flow rates, water levels or velocities.
 In addition, the peak flow of the receiving waters cannot be increased by the proposed development (i.e. there is a sufficient difference in the timing of the two hydrographs). - 4.
 When the site is located adjacent to or within a floodplain, excavation of new floodplain in lieu of standard stormwater detention may be required.
 The excavated volume shall be equal to the standard detention basin storage volume.
 Only the volume above the 2-year and below the 100-year floodplain elevation can be counted to meet the volume requirement.